iLindo-Workspace/Foundation-exam-prep/Chapter3.md

 - *Scope of the review*

 (2.) **Initiation**
-- *Ensuring that everyone that is involved has the required workproduct and is prepared*
+- *Ensuring that everyone that is involved has the required work product and is prepared*

 (3.) **Individual Review**
 - *Reviewers perform individual reviews to identify anomalies, make recommendations, and draft questions*